HUSAM-07/hacked-the-bot-working-main-main/README.md

 # Course Handout Assistant - BITS Pilani Dubai

 An AI-powered chatbot that helps students find information from their course handouts quickly and efficiently.

-| made by Neha, Rohil, Faaizah and Husam as part of the MTCxACMW HacktheBot Hackathon 2025
+**Developed by Neha, Rohil, Faaizah and Husam as part of the MTCxACMW HacktheBot Hackathon 2025**

 ## Currently Available Handouts
 - CS F415 - Data Mining (First Semester 2023-2024)